divcraft/divcraft/README.md

+## Welcome
-# Hi, my name is Tomasz Ogonowski and welcome to my github profile.
+I am Tomasz Ogonowski and welcome to my github profile.
 I specialise in projecting and developing websites and web applications.

 ## My main projects I'd like you to see